dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/overview/index.md

 ClickOnce apps can be configured to run only when the user is connected to the network, or to run both online and offline.
 When you specify that an app should support offline operation, ClickOnce adds a link to your app in the user's **Start** menu.
 The user can then open the app without using the URL.

 When you update your app, you publish a new deployment manifest and a new copy of your app to your web server.
-ClickOnce will detect that there is an update available and upgrade the user's installation; no custom programming is required to update old apps.
+ClickOnce will detect that there is an update available and upgrade the user's installation.
+No custom programming is required to update old apps.

 <!-- TODO